sparklabOrg/codemetrica/README.md

 CodeMetrica is a work-in-progress framework designed to perform static analysis for multiple programming languages.
 It focuses on calculating various source code metrics and detecting code smells, providing a generalized approach to analyzing and improving code quality across different languages.

+> [!CAUTION]
+>
+> The project is under active development, expect things to break every once in a while.

 ## Features

 * Multi-language support: CodeMetrica is built to support multiple programming languages, with specific support for Java and Python currently in place.